contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-laravel.md

 Now you should be familiar with the basics of how to use Contentful in a Laravel application.
 You can find the integration on [GitHub](https://github.com/contentful/contentful-laravel/) and [Packagist](https://packagist.org/packages/contentful/laravel).
 To get a deeper understanding, read some of our other [PHP tutorials](/developers/docs/php/#tutorials).
-If you find a bug, or have an idea how to further integrate with Symfony, please open an [issue on GitHub](https://github.com/contentful/contentful-laravel/issues).
+If you find a bug, or have an idea how to further integrate with Laravel, please open an [issue on GitHub](https://github.com/contentful/contentful-laravel/issues).

 [1]: https://getcomposer.org